manuGil/online-core/docs/source/radiometric-ops.rst

       Contrast enhancement with ‘Stretch to MinMax’

-   We chose a :math:`35%` for the minimum because the rectangular raster file does not contain image data values for the whole scene.
+   We chose a :math:`35\%` for the minimum because the  raster file does not contain image data values for3 the whole scene.
 Approximately :math:`35%` of the image includes pixels with a DN Value of 0, which in this case means **No Data**.
-After applying the settings above, the image will look like this.
+After applying the settings above, the image will look like this:

    .. image:: _static/img/contrast-minmax-result.png
       :align: center

+\

-   Repeat the previous task, and apply a *MinMax Stretch* to all bands of  ``Spot270611.img``.
+   Repeat the previous task.
+This time apply a *MinMax Stretch* to all bands of  ``Spot270611.img``.
 You can copy a layer by doing right-click on the *’Spot270611.img’* and then choose *Duplicate*.
-Rename each layer such that it includes the band number.
+Rename each layer name such that it includes the band number, see the example below.

    .. image:: _static/img/task-copy-layer.png
       :align: center

 Task 4
-   Compare the result of each band by toggling the visibility of the layers off and on.
+   Compare the results of each band by toggling the visibility of the layers off and on.
 Give special attention to the comparison of band 3 and band 2.
 These two bands are displayed with similar composition, and jet they look quite different from the others.
-This proof that different spectral properties are measured in such spectral bands.
+This proves that different spectral properties were measured in those spectral bands.

 Task 5
-   Use the topographic map ``topo34f.img`` to find areas with Water (Cyan), Buildings (Purple) and Evergreen Forest (Green with overprinted symbols).
-Then, identify the brightness in each of the four bands associated with the types of areas listed above.
-Complete the table below.
+   Use the topographic map ``topo34f.img`` to find areas in the ``Spot270611.img`` with Water (Cyan), Buildings (Purple) and Evergreen Forest (Green with overprinted symbols).
+Then, identify the relative brightness in each of the four bands associated with the areas listed above.
+Fill in the table below.

+   Do not spend too much time in identifying representative objects and filling the table.
+Remember that the decision, whether something is grey or light grey is subjective; thus use the same subjectivity when you fill in the table.
+If you think a class is represented with more than one brightness, you may select more boxes.

    .. image:: _static/img/task-cover-table.png
       :align: center

-   Do not spend too much time in identifying representative objects and filling the table above.
-Remember that the decision, whether something is grey or light grey is subjective; thus use the same subjectivity when you fill in the table.
-If you think a class is represented with more than one brightness, you may select more boxes.

 .. note::
    **Reflection.**
-   While completing the previous task, you should have noticed that different classes of land cover may have similar or different brightness within a specific spectral band.
+   While working on the previous task, you should have noticed that different classes of land cover may have similar or different brightness within a specific spectral band.
 Moreover, the same class of land cover may have different brightness in different bands.

-Multiband Display: Understanding Colour Composites
+Multiband Display: Colour Composites
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section will help you to understand the relationship between the spectral property of a class, the selection of spectral bands for visualisation, and the choice of spectral bands in a colour composite.
 Suppose you have a **SPOT XS** image which includes land cover the types: soil, vegetation and water.
 Such an image will be displayed with a *contrast stretch* with the band combination of 3, 4 and 2 for RGB.